Do you accept freshman directly into the Doctorate of Physical Therapy (DPT) Program?

 What do I need to be eligible for admission to the DPT Program?

-General admission requirements: Students must submit an application during their senior year and complete their bachelor’s degree by the end of the spring semester in the year they wish to be admitted to the DPT Program.
-Students who have already earned a bachelor’s degree can apply during the application period of November 15th through January 15th of any given year.
+Current students must submit an application during fall of their senior year and complete their bachelor’s degree by the end of the spring semester in the year they wish to be admitted to the DPT Program.
+Applicants who have already earned a bachelor’s degree can apply during the application period of Mid July through December 1st of any given year.

 Regardless of undergraduate major there are specific prerequisite courses that are required: